harshithlanka3/Jordle/README.md

 in the folder with all relevant files.

 I have provided the javafx-sdk-11.0.2 with this commit.
+A temporary version 3 of the game is also part of the repo.

 A project as part of the JavaFX module of the Intro to Object Oriented Programming Class at Georgia Tech (CS 1331).
 Implemented UI design methodology and OOP principles to design a smooth gameplay experience.